 Substance abuse is all too common a cause for having a problematic residency.
 Take a serious look at your habits and if they may be genuinely affecting your performance.
 Are you routinely using alcohol or other illicit substances?

 Chronic disease can be a cause of day to day residency struggles.
 Cancer, hepatitis, infectious diseases are all problems that can cause fatigue and difficulty with concentrating on a long shift.

 And of course, there are psychological issues such as depression, anxiety, schizophrenia, and more.
 These issues are more likely to go unnoticed by the afflicted resident.
 But some residents, already diagnosed with these disorders, may have better insight.
 These residents need to take a hard look and see if these problems are affecting their residency performance.

-1. Quantity of Learning
+Quantity of Learning

-2. Quality of Learning
+Quality of Learning

 Professional issues and their solutions can vary widely.
-For the absentee resident, it may be as simple as creating and sticking to a schedule to make sure you attend all the necessary events on time.
-If you are in constant conflict with your colleagues, you may need to learn to relate to others better and that may involve sharing more or not taking everything to heart.
-On the other hand, maybe the conflicts are related to other more serious issues such as substance abuse or health problems.
+It may be as simple for the absentee resident as creating and sticking to a schedule to make sure you attend all the important events on time.
+If you are in constant conflict with your colleagues, you may need to learn to relate to others better, and that may involve sharing more or not taking everything to heart.
+On the other hand, maybe the conflicts are connected to other pressing issues such as substance abuse or health problems.

 How to Deal With Attendings and Colleagues If You Are Struggling